Doing Business in Vietnam

 Despite all the reforms and progress, taxation is still one of the most challenging areas facing people doing business in Vietnam, both foreign and local.

-Finally, we hope you’ll find the material helpful.
-For further questions, you are welcome to contact us.
+Finally, we hope you’ve found this section somewhat helpful.
+For further questions, you are welcome to contact us at email@example.com.
 For specific professional assistance, we would be keen to meet you for a discussion.